MStarmans91/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PostDoc Artificial Intelligence for Integrated Diagnostics focused on Medical Imaging in Oncology
+role: Assistant Professor Artificial Intelligence for Integrated Diagnostics (AIID) focused on Medical Imaging in Oncology

 # Organizations/Affiliations to show in About widget
 organizations: